Career and Technical Education

 What career paths are available?

 In fourth grade, MHS students begin exploring 11 career pathways, and in ninth grade, they narrow their areas of interest to four.
-In 10th and 11th grades, MHS students finally choose one career pathway to devote their attention.
+At the end of their ninth grade year, students select a pathway to devote their attention for the remainder of high school.

 They can choose from the following concentrations: